How to prevent clutter before it starts, and habits that help you keep it that way

 So how can you maintain an organized and clutter-free home?
 Here are some habits the whole family can develop to help prevent clutter.

-So I will have to admit that habits are hard to break sometimes and that starting new ones can be tricky.
-But there is one thing I know that our habits can really create the life we desire once achieved.
+I will admit that habits are hard to break and that starting new ones can be challenging.
+But there is one thing I know: our habits can create the life we desire once we achieve it.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here